 The ACLU is our nation's premier civil rights and civil liberties organization.
 We are the unwavering voice of freedom, fairness and equality for all people in America and have been at the forefront of virtually every major battle for freedom and justice in the country for a century.
 We work in the courts, the legislatures, and communities across the nation to protect and extend basic rights for everyone.
 The ACLU is fueled by more than a million members and supporters as well as thousands of volunteers.
-We are people-powered, and take no government funds.

 The ACLU of Montana, an affiliate of the national ACLU, was founded in 1972.
 Being part of a nationwide organization allows us to have an even greater impact in our state.